 God willing, He will establish and build the Christ Church Presbyterian through the means He has given.
 In the Summer of 2020, the Tennessee Valley Presbytery of the PCA approved Covenant Presbyterian Church in Oak Ridge to pursue planting a new church in Knoxville in partnership with other PCA churches.
 Covenant's current Associate Pastor John Blevins will lead the planting effort.
 John Blevins grew up in a northern suburb of Atlanta.
 Twenty years ago, John experienced life in East Tennessee for the first time while playing football at Tusculum College in Greenville, TN.
 He then transferred to Appalachian State University in Boone, NC, where the Lord changed his life forever in two significant ways.
 First, our loving

 Pastor John and his wife Taylor believe the Lord has called their family to serve Him by partnering with local PCA churches to establish a new church in the Knoxville area.
-During the last five years, the great need for faithful gospel ministry in the greater Knoxville area has become apparent to the Blevins and weighed heavy on their hearts.
+Since 2015, the great need for faithful gospel ministry in the greater Knoxville area has become apparent to the Blevins and weighed heavy on their hearts.
 John's greatest desire is to glorify God and be used by the Lord to make disciples of Jesus Christ.
 While not native to East Tennessee, the Blevins like to consider themselves locals.
 John has enjoyed meeting and serving his neighbors through Bible studies, mercy ministry, coaching youth sports, and volunteering.
-In the Summer of 2020, Taylor began her career as a registered nurse at Fort Sanders Regional Medical Center in downtown Knoxville.
+In the Summer of 2020, Taylor began her career as a critical care registered nurse at Fort Sanders Regional Medical Center in downtown Knoxville.

 Along with the great need for the gospel and faithful churches in Northwest Knoxville, providentially, John Blevins currently lives five to fifteen minutes from the Northwest Knoxville area.
 This distance is close enough for the Blevins to use their home for hospitality in the church plant's growth.
 Along with early-stage prayer meetings and Bible studies.